 In late 2003, Sacramento Bee staff writer Deb Kollars did an extensive amount of writing on school funding.
 She prepared a 4 part series on funding of schools focused on Sacramento area as well as a review of statewide funding issues.
 This series of articles were sparked by the educational funding crisis across California in 2003.
 That year that saw the recall of Governor Davis and the election of Governor Schwarzenegger.
 While Governor Schwarzenegger attempted to address the fundamental issue of school funding in 2004, efforts were restarted to examine school funding in 2006 with the education study titled Getting Down to Facts: A Research Project to Inform Solutions to California's Education Problems.
 This 2010 study compared how California's education funding compares to other states in terms of efficiency.
-In December, 201, the Supreme Court issued a ruling the ability of the Legislature to eliminate redevelopment agencies.
+In December, 2012, the Supreme Court issued a ruling the ability of the Legislature to eliminate redevelopment agencies.
 In providing background for the ruling, the history of property taxes as a source of funding and its relationship to the State's obligation to fund public education is detailed.
+In 2013, Governor Brown with legislation was able to change the funding process and move to a weighted student formula through a process called Local Control Funding Formula.

 Driven by outdated formulas, stifling inertia and special interest politics, the largest state in the nation has managed to turn a $29 billion responsibility for basic school funding into an obstacle course of inequities.